soi-20/brains/README.md

 Just like the way Leonardo da Vinci see how the world works: They are dancing together.

-## Second: A Composiable Flow in the Shell
+## Second: A Composable Flow in the Shell

 We need to see things purely, as function compostion.